 MOD THA/34A22/4

-5.418 Additional allocation: in Korea (Rep. of), India, Japan and Thailand, the band 2 535-2 655 MHz is also allocated to the broadcasting-satellite service (sound) and complementary terrestrial broadcasting service on a primary basis.
+5.418 Additional allocation: in Korea (Rep. of), India and Japan, the band 2 535-2 655 MHz is also allocated to the broadcasting-satellite service (sound) and complementary terrestrial broadcasting service on a primary basis.
 Such use is limited to digital audio broadcasting and is subject to the provisions of Resolution 528 (Rev.WRC-03).
 The provisions of No. 5.416 and Table 21-4 of Article 21, do not apply to this additional allocation.
 Use of non-geostationary-satellite systems in the broadcasting-satellite service (sound) is subject to Resolution 539 (Rev.WRC-03).
 Geostationary broadcasting-satellite service (sound) systems for which complete Appendix 4 coordination information has been received after 1 June 2005 are limited to systems intended for national coverage.
 The power flux-density at the Earth’s surface produced by emissions from a geostationary broadcasting satellite service (sound) space station operating in the band 2 630-2 655 MHz, and for which complete Appendix 4 coordination information has been received after 1 June 2005, shall not exceed the following limits, for all conditions and for all methods of modulation:

 130 dB(W/(m2 · MHz)) for 0 5 130  0.4 ( 5) dB(W/(m2 · MHz)) for 5  25 –122 dB(W/(m2 · MHz)) for 25  90